Before offering on a property seek advice from a mortgage broker to find out how much you can borrow and get a Decision

 Once you have had an offer accepted appoint a solicitor and provide them with funds for searches, ID and instructions to act on your behalf.

 TIP: Your choice of solicitor will have a direct impact on how fast or slow the buying process will be.
 From our experience some solicitors are way ahead of the crowd and are very pro-active in achieving your timescale goals.
 Get quotes from a couple of solicitors and note how quickly they return your call.
 Local solicitors will have a deeper understanding of the area you are buying in.
-We are happy to recommend BP Collins LLP in Gerrards Cross who have a reputation for thoroughness and efficiency – www.bpcollins.co.uk/what-we-do/services/law/residential-property – 50 years of legal excellence.
+We are happy to recommend a couple of local firms to you who have a reputation for thoroughness and efficiency.

-The seller’s solicitor will send your solicitor a pack containing information about the property, fixtures and fittings list, completed seller’s questionnaire, title deeds and conveyance plan.
+The seller’s solicitor will send your solicitor a pack containing information about the property, a draft contract, fixtures and fittings list, completed seller’s questionnaire, title deeds and conveyance plan.
 Your solicitor will apply for searches and read through the documents sent to them.

-Once your valuation survey has been completed the surveyor will send the report to your lender.
+Once your mortgage valuation survey has been completed the surveyor will send the report to your lender.
 If you are having a full structural survey send a copy to your solicitor.

 TIP: You should now raise any questions you have regarding the property with your solicitor.
 Try to consolidate these questions so that the seller’s solicitor can respond in one reply.